ropensci/rerddap/cran-comments.md

 ## Test environments

-* local macOS install, R 4.0.4
+* local macOS install, R 4.1.1
-* ubuntu 16.04 (on github actions), R 4.0.4
+* rhub ubuntu, debian, solaris
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+1 Note due to change in maintainer.

 ## Reverse dependencies

-* I have run R CMD check on the 4 reverse dependencies.
-No problems were found.
+* No probelms with reverse dependencies.

 ---

+New maintainer of package - Roy Mendelssohn
-This version fixes broken tests.
+This version fixes a bug dealing with trailing slashes in URLs

 Thanks!
-Scott Chamberlain
+Roy Mendelssohn